-Some of our international research and development and other facilities are in parts of the world that are not as politically stable as the United States.
-Consequently, we may face a greater risk of business interruption as a result of terrorist acts or military conflicts than businesses located domestically.
+Some of our international research and development and other facilities are in parts of the world that may face a greater risk of business interruption as a result of terrorist acts or military conflicts than businesses located domestically.
 Furthermore, this potential harm is exacerbated because damage to or disruptions at our international research and development facilities could have a more significant adverse effect on our ability to develop new or improve existing products than other businesses that may only have sales offices or other less critical operations abroad.
 We are not insured for losses or interruptions caused by acts of war.
 Furthermore, our operations are dependent upon the connectivity of our operations throughout the world.
 Activities that interfere with our international connectivity, such as cyber hacking, the introduction of a virus into our computer systems or natural disasters near any of our international locations, could significantly interfere with our business operations.
 In addition, internal controls, policies and procedures and employee training and compliance programs that we have implemented to deter prohibited practices may not prevent our employees, contractors or agents from violating or circumventing our policies and the laws and regulations applicable to our worldwide operations.